 - Frequency greater than 50 Hz

 - Duty cycle greater than 1%

-- Vertical amplitude greater than 50 mV p-p
+- Vertical amplitude greater than 50 mV peak to peak

 - Trigger amplitude as specified

 Autoscale is operative only for relatively stable input signals.
 Autoscale looks for signals on all channels, even if they are turned off.
 It also searches for a trigger signal on the trigger inputs.